BeSimple/BeSimpleDeploymentBundle/README.md

 Subject of these events is the `besimple.ssh` service

-**besimple_deployment.ssh.start**

-Fired when ssh session is started.
+**besimple_deployment.ssh.start**: fired when ssh session is started.
 Come with the following parameters:

 -  shell: The shell connection resource

-**besimple_deployment.ssh.success**

-Fired on ssh commands success.
+**besimple_deployment.ssh.success**: fired on ssh commands success.
 Come with the following parameters:

 -  lines: The `stdout` lines as array

-**besimple_deployment.ssh.error**

-Fired when ssh encounter an error.
+**besimple_deployment.ssh.error**: fired when ssh encounter an error.
 Come with the following parameters:

 -  code: The error code
 -  message: The error message

-**besimple_deployment.ssh.command**

-Fired on each ssh command.
+**besimple_deployment.ssh.command**: fired on each ssh command.
 Come with the following parameters:

 -  command: The command line
 -  stdout: The `stdout` lines as array